Hi, Hey, Hello!

 So imagine my joy at the discovery of his voice on one of my favourite songs from the show?
 Plus Rachel Tucker is just divine.
 Match made in vocal heaven for a beautiful rendition of a song.

 Right, okay.
-Bumper edition playlist done and with it marks my 200th post on this blog.
-Thanks if you’ve read all 200, or any at all.
-I’m super duper grateful.
+Bumper edition playlist done.
 And yes I know 14 is a weird number to finish on, but also the safest because picking another Hamilton song (because it could only be another song from that) is just too hard.
 Picking these 6 was difficult enough.
 But I will see you tomorrow (and later today actually) for the last week of Letters to Autumn.
 And, finally, parentheses count: 13.

 Find me here: